Universe: Chronology and the Big Bang

+Much of very earliest time is not understood.
+An intense period of expansion called cosmic inflation is postulated to explain many astronomical observations and set the initial conditions for the Lambda-CDM model.

+Within the first fraction of a second of the universe's existence, it was extremely dense, and the high energy meant all the particles of the Standard model were in equilibrium.
+As the universe cooled due to expansion, the state of the universe went through phase transitions analogous to water freezing.
+Various types of elementary particles associated stably producing a plasma of electrons, protons, and neutrons, with very energetic photons preventing them from binding until about one minute after the Big Bang.

+During the next few minutes, some protons and neutrons combined to form atomic nuclei through nuclear fusion.
+This process, known as Big Bang nucleosynthesis, lasted for about 15 minutes, produced helium, with small amounts of deuterium (a form of hydrogen) and traces of lithium.
+No other nuclei formed in significant amounts during this time.
+All of the neutrons that did not fuse decayed in to protons and electrons.

-After nucleosynthesis ended, the universe entered a period known as the photon epoch.
-During this period, the universe was still far too hot for matter to form neutral atoms, so it contained a hot, dense, foggy plasma of negatively charged electrons, neutral neutrinos and positive nuclei.
+After nucleosynthesis ended, the universe was still far too hot for matter to form neutral atoms, so it contained a hot, dense, optically opaque plasma of negatively charged electrons, neutral neutrinos and positive nuclei.
 After about 377,000 years, the universe had cooled enough that electrons and nuclei could form the first stable atoms.
 This is known as recombination for historical reasons; electrons and nuclei were combining for the first time.
-Unlike plasma, neutral atoms are transparent to many wavelengths of light, so for the first time the universe also became transparent.
+Unlike plasma, neutral atoms are transparent to many wavelengths of light, so for the first time, the universe also became transparent.
 The photons released ("decoupled") when these atoms formed can still be seen today; they form the cosmic microwave background (CMB).

-As the universe expands, the energy density of electromagnetic radiation decreases more quickly than does that of matter because the energy of each photon decreases as it is cosmologically redshifted.
+As the universe expanded, the energy density of electromagnetic radiation decreased more quickly than that of matter because the energy of each photon decreased as it is cosmologically redshifted.
 At around 47,000 years, the energy density of matter became larger than that of photons and neutrinos, and began to dominate the large scale behavior of the universe.
 This marked the end of the radiation-dominated era and the start of the matter-dominated era.